Bruges Itineraries

 Classic Bruges viewpoint — perfect for golden-hour portraits and a short sit-down before dinner.

-Return to hotel to freshen up (Hotel Dukes' Palace)
+Return to hotel to rest (short break)

 Local Tips from the travel experts